Web Design Tips: Web Design The Right Way

 Making your business website stand out to the visitors is a key factor in converting them into clients.
 Here are ten web design tips to help you achieve just that.

 First of all, learn about your audience.
 If you are using Google Analytics, load up a 12 months view and analyse users behaviour.
-It’s such a powerful tool in a reach of your hand.
+It’s such a powerful tool in the reach of your hand.

-The principle of cost/benefit analysis explores the interaction between decreasing friction (make it easier to take the target action) and increase incentive (create a better benefit).
+The principle of cost/benefit analysis explores the interaction between decreasing friction (make it easier to take the target action) and increased incentive (create a better benefit).
 The relationship of an action’s perceived benefit (downloading an ebook) versus the anticipated cost (entering an email address) heavily influences human behaviour.

 Fitt’s Law proposes that time required to move your mouse to a target area (like a sign-up button) is a function of (1) distance to the target and (2) size of the target.
 In general, this means you can increase CTR to the desired action by making the target large and placing it near the expected mouse location.
 Inversely, you can decrease undesired activities, such as cancellations, by using a small target at a distance from the starting mouse position.